dmitry26/json-rpc/README.md

 var rpcRequest = new JsonRpcRequest("sum", 1L, rpcParameters);
 var jsonRequest = serializer.SerializeRequest(rpcRequest);

-// Sending an HTTP request and stores a response string in the "jsonResponse"
+// Sending an HTTP request and storing a response string in the "jsonResponse"
 // ...

 serializer.StaticResponseBindings[rpcRequest.Id] = "sum";